ken-inoue/lab_protocols/PCR.md

 4. Remove any bubbles in the tubes by spinning in the fish-eye centrifuge.
 If this does not work, try popping bubbles with a small pipette tip.
 5. Close tubes and place them into the thermal cycler and run program.
 (Program will vary with project and gene being amplified).

-### PCR for Genotyping
-1. Set up a PCR as above, except one of microsatellite primers is labeled with fluorescent tag (e.g., 6-FAM, VIC, PET, NED).
-Since fluorescent tags are sensitive to light, DO NOT expose primers under light for long time.
-Keeping them on ice is highly recommended.
-2. Follow step 1 through 5 on PCR for Sequencing.
-3. Thermal cycles may be differed in each primer set.
-Check appropriate thermal cycle for each primer set.

-Basic thermal cycle:
-Initial denaturing at 95˚C for 2 min, followed by 35 cycles with denature at 95˚C for 30 s, annealing at 52-55˚C for 30 s, extension at 72˚C for 1 min, and final extension at 72˚C for 10 min.

 ### CLEAN UP